GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-As numbers are reduced to the simplest principles, like 0 and 1, a wonderful order is apparent throughout.
+Most good programmers do programming not because they expect to get paid or get adulation by the public, but because it is fun to program.

-~ Gottfried Wilhelm Leibniz
+~ Linus Torvalds
 <pre>

 </pre>